Automotive Aftermarket Market

 Asia Pacific

-Asia Pacific leads the global automotive aftermarket with a dominant share of around 35%.
+Asia Pacific leads the automotive aftermarket with a dominant share of around 35%.
 Rapid vehicle ownership, rising middle-class income, and expansion of repair and service networks in countries like China and India are key growth drivers in this region.

 Middle East and Africa